atomisthq/docs/docs/developer/custom-events.md

 A powerful feature of Atomist is the ability to extend the default data model to include custom event types.
-These custom events can be used to support new integrations within Atomist or to record additional data points related to built-in event types.
+These custom events can support new integrations within Atomist or record additional data points related to built-in event types.
+You can write automations that respond to these events.

-Within the SDM framework developers can define new events by extending the GraphQL schema itself.
+Within the SDM framework developers can define new events by extending the GraphQL schema.
 This is accomplished by defining a custom `ingester`.
 An ingester is created by defining a new `.graphql` file and using some Atomist specific annotations.